Overview

 - Fever

-Taking note of these signs ensures that you receive timely and appropriate medical attention.
+Taking note of these signs ensures you receive timely and appropriate medical attention.

 Diagnostic tests, such as X-rays or MRIs, can help identify the underlying cause of the pain, enabling your healthcare provider to recommend a practical course of treatment tailored to your specific condition.